-A complementary viewpoint is provided by compressibility-controlled trajectories at fixed impurity–bath coupling, exemplified here by the intermediate attraction $U_{\mathrm{ib}}/t=-8.0$.
-As the bath interaction $U_{\mathrm{b}}/t$ is increased from the deep-superfluid regime, through the critical region, and into the Mott insulator phase, the bath superfluid density and compressibility collapse and the extended density halo around the impurity shrinks and eventually disappears.
-At the same time, the impurity winding increases and the deformation amplitude $|\Delta N_{\max}| $ is smaller than 0.02, with no quantized vacancy or cluster formation.
-Along such trajectories, impurity localization is therefore governed by a purely compressibility-controlled suppression of coherent dressing, and the impurity crosses over from a light polaron in a compressible superfluid bath to a weakly dressed, nearly free defect in an incompressible Mott insulator.
-The comparison of these regimes highlights that impurity localization in the Bose--Hubbard model can proceed either via interaction-driven winding-collapse in a superfluid bath, or via a compressibility-controlled collapse of polaronic dressing when the bath is tuned across the SF–MI transition.
+A complementary viewpoint is provided by compressibility-controlled trajectories at fixed impurity--bath coupling, exemplified here by the intermediate attraction $U_{\mathrm{ib}}/t=-8.0$.
+As the bath interaction $U_{\mathrm{b}}/t$ is increased from the deep-superfluid regime, through the critical region, and into the deep Mott-insulating regime, the bath superfluid stiffness collapses and the extended density halo around the impurity shrinks and eventually disappears.
+At the same time, the impurity winding increases and the deformation amplitude $\Delta N_{\max}$ decays below $0.02$, with no quantized particle capture.
+Along such trajectories, the impurity dynamics are governed by a purely compressibility-controlled suppression of extended dressing, and the impurity crosses over from a light polaron in a compressible superfluid bath to a weakly dressed, nearly free defect in an incompressible Mott insulator.
+The comparison of these regimes highlights that impurity self-trapping in the Bose--Hubbard model can proceed either via interaction-driven winding collapse in a superfluid bath, or via a compressibility-controlled collapse of polaronic dressing when the bath is tuned across the SF--MI transition.